framedsc/Sitesource/markdown/basics.md

 - **[MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards)**
 Favored by quite a few, Afterburner is a graphics card utility that happens to be able to hook into games and take screen captures of them, even when the game isn't in focus.
 This makes it useful for games that might resize its window or move the camera after alt-tabbing back into the game.
 However, it's been known to conflict with certain games and their tools, causing crashes.
 You will also need to install RTSS, bundled with the installer, to be able to take screenshots with Afterburner.
 - **[Nvidia GeForce Experience](https://www.nvidia.com/en-sg/geforce/geforce-experience/)**
 Nvidia's game overlay for anyone with an Nvidia GPU, GeForce Experience lets you record videos, livestream, do all sorts of stuff, but most importantly: capture screenshots.
-Same with Afterburner, it can capture faster than ReShade.
-Be sure you have *Desktop capture* disabled, otherwise it will just save whatever's on your monitor at the moment of capture.
+Be sure you have *Desktop capture* disabled under *Privacy control*, otherwise it will just save whatever's on your monitor at the moment of capture.
 - **[Steam](https://screenshot.help/steam)**
 If you're playing a Steam game and are used to hitting F12, Steam Overlay works just fine for capturing too.
 Just be sure to enable *Save an uncompressed copy* under Steam Settings > In-Game to save proper PNGs, Steam JPGs can be very low quality.